 3. In a large bowl, mix the dry ingredients.
 To this, add the applesauce and almond milk and whisk until the dry and wet are combined.

-4. On medium-high, heat a skillet lightly greased with vegetable oil.
+4. On medium-high, heat a skillet lightly greased with vegetable oil or butter.
 Reduce heat to medium or medium-low.

-5. Drop the batter by spoonfuls, tilting the skillet or spreading the batter to form a pancake.
+5. Drop the batter by spoonfuls (1/4 cup for each pancake), tilting the skillet or spreading the batter to form a pancake.
 It doesn’t have to be perfectly round.
 Fry for a few minutes – until you see air bubbles at surface and edges turn brown.
 Flip over with stainless steel spatula and fry the other side for one minute, or so.